gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

   port, or heap-allocated lookahead.
 The class is a header template with member arrays.
 - Isabelle or other machine-checked proofs.
-Theory is probed by PC tests (todo.md steps 2b–2g / 2ref / 3b), not a prover.
+Theory is probed by theory probes (Steps 2b–2g / 2ref / 3b), not a prover.

 ### 3.3 Two planner problems